Species Introduction

 ✓ Expert Tip

-Utilising a timer for your aquarium lighting can help maintain a consistent light schedule.
+Consider using a timer to maintain a consistent lighting schedule.

 Q: How do I recognise stress in Gold Black Lyretail Mollies?